LarsK1/hass_solvis_control/README.md

 > - For more information on the Solvis Modbus interface, refer to:
 >    - [SolvisRemote Modbus Spezifikationen Version 1.0 (01/2019) for SC2](https://solvis-files.s3.eu-central-1.amazonaws.com/seiten/produkte/solvisremote/Download/SolvisRemote+Modbus+Spezifikationen+201906.pdf)
 >    - [SolvisControl 3 Modbus Spezifikationen Version 1.0 (09/2021) for SC3](https://solvis-files.s3.eu-central-1.amazonaws.com/downloads-fk/regelung/sc-3/SC-3_ModBus_Schnittstellenbeschreibung.pdf)
-> - Official Modbus specifications are partially outdated and contain incorrect information.
+> - Official Modbus specifications are partially outdated and contain incorrect information (example for SC2 - flow meters do not provide the flow in l/sec as described, but the impulse duration of the flow meter)
 > - A revised SC3 Modbus specification is expected in 2025 (unofficial information from Solvis, December 2024).
 > - Sometimes useful for debugging: [Anlagenschema SolvisMax - ALS-MAX7 Ver.
 27350-2n](https://solvis-files.s3.eu-central-1.amazonaws.com/downloads-fk/solvismax7/27350_ALS-MAX-7.pdf)